-Here are 7 characteristics of the backside of good leadership:
+Here are 7 characteristics of the backside of great leadership:

 When critics rise against you or your work a great leader stands behind you.
 Better yet, they stand in front of you to take the first bullet.
 They are predictable and consistent with their support.

-You gain good favor quickly after you make a mistake under a good leader.
+You gain good favor quickly after you make a mistake under a great leader.
 They extend grace knowing the greatest lessons in life are learned through failure.
-And, the investment made in people when they fall often yields the greatest return.
+And the investment made in people after they fall often yields the greatest return for the entire organization.

-The leader doesn’t have to know everything you do and every decision you make — before you make it.
+The leader doesn’t have to know everything you do and every decision you make before you make it.
 They are okay with the unknown.
-They invest trust in you.
+They invest trust in you, because they believe in you.
 They empower you to make decisions without their direct oversight.

-The team receives more from the leader than the leader takes.
+The team receives more from the leader than the leader takes from the team.
 No one feels used or like they’re building an empire for the leader.
-Rewards are shared and celebrated together.
+Rewards are shared and celebrated with the entire team.

-People don’t feel threatened in their position.
+People don’t feel threatened in their position under a great leader.
 They know the leader can hold a confidence and will never say one thing to one person and something else to another.

 Everyone has been in a situation waiting for a leader to make a decision.
 It can be a frustrating experience.
 Impatience can rise.
 Good leaders are responsive.
 They don’t make people come to their own conclusions.
 They communicate in a timely manner.

-The backside of leadership.
-Have you thought about how you lead on the backside — when no one knows what to expect.
+That’s the backside of leadership.
+Have you thought about how you lead on the backside – when no one knows what to expect?